 Hire an Electrician or Utilize Existing Infrastructure for the EV Charging Station Installation

 The next step is to evaluate if an electrician is needed.
 If there is an existing 240V outlet nearby your parking area, you are in luck and do not need to hire an electrician.
 The 240V Smart Splitter simply acts as an intelligent 240V power strip that plugs into any existing 240V outlet in the home and allows for easy power-sharing with two appliances, an appliance and an EV, or even two EVs.

 The Smart Splitter intelligently switches power to the device in need, whether that is your home EV charger, electric dryer, or electric welder.
-Simply put, because of the Smart Splitter, there is no need for an electrician, new circuit, outlet, circuit breaker, or even expensive electric panel upgrades.
-You can save hundreds of dollars on your home EV charging station installation cost!
+Simply put, because of the Smart Splitter, there is no need for an electrician, a new circuit, outlet, circuit breaker, or even expensive electric panel upgrades.
+You can save hundreds of dollars and sometimes thousands on your home EV charging station installation cost!

 If there is no existing infrastructure, then you will need to hire an electrician.
 Like any home project, is it highly recommended to receive at least three proposals before selecting a contractor to ensure you receive the best price.